 You can expect beautiful scenery, crystal clear water, rocky and rugged coastline, and great fresh seafood.
 It takes about 3 hours to get here by ferry, but this little gem is well worth the journey.

 Ulleungdo is called Korea’s ‘Mysterious Island,’ and that really is an apt name.

 Sometimes when the fog rolls in over the mountain, it really can feel like you are living on the set of Jurassic Park!

 My husband Chris and I have been teaching English in Korea since February 2017.

 We were previously situated in Seongju, a tiny farming town in the south of Korea.
-I guess you could say that we are really attracted to small towns, rural living, more than the bright lights of the city.
+I guess you could say that we are attracted to small towns and rural living more than the city’s bright lights.

 Late in 2017, we received an email detailing a really unusual place to work: Ulleungdo.

 After spending a few minutes furiously googling where it is and what it looks like, we applied for the post.